ITSGmbH/NetworkDiscover/README.md

 A simple Network configuration can be done over the Web-Interface.
 A Virtual Network-Interface will be added with a given IP.
 The main interface will still act as a normal DHCP-Client.
-With this, a NetworkDiscover can be preconfigured for a different network and placed there.
+With this, a ITScan can be preconfigured for a different network and placed there.

 As second, the WLAN can be configured with the SSID and a PSK.
 WLAN is only working as a DHCP-Client for now.

-### NetworkDiscover Configuration
+### ITScan Configuration

 The Configuration is created automatically on first start and should be changed through the Web-Interface.